tanghaibao/jcvi/README.rst

         `sort`: sort the records by IDs, sizes, etc.
         `filter`: filter the records by size
-        `pair`: sort paired reads to .pairs, rest to .fragments `fastq`: combine fasta and qual to create fastq file `tidy`: normalize gap sizes and remove small components in fasta `sequin`: generate a gapped fasta file for sequin submission
+        `pair`: sort paired reads to .pairs, rest to .fragments `pairinplace`: starting from fragment.fasta, find if adjacent records can form pairs `fastq`: combine fasta and qual to create fastq file `tidy`: normalize gap sizes and remove small components in fasta `sequin`: generate a gapped fasta file for sequin submission